TiagoDiass/introduction-react-testing/README.md

   </h1>

   <h4 align="center">
-    Source code presented on my video on an introduction to automated testing in React applications
+    Source code presented on my video series on an introduction to automated testing in React applications
   </h4>
  </div>